All Episodes

 I mean, there's just nothing going on.

-You know, you just have plenty of free time, lots of time to think about all of the different stories at length, because you know, it's just it's quiet.
+You know, you just have plenty of free time, lots of time to think about all of the different stories at length because, you know, it's just, it's quiet.

 I got one better than that.

-Well, it's not you're you do have a ridiculous memory.
+You do have a ridiculous memory.

 I think one of your best and weirdest qualities is your ability to remember all over 500 affiliates we have.